alexander-hamme/Tadpole-Tracker/README.md

 # Tadpole-Tracker
 A computational system that applies computer vision and deep learning to record and analyze movement data of many *Xenopus laevis* tadpoles in real time, for neuroscience research.
 This is my undergraduate thesis, in collaboration with the neuroscience department at Bard College.

-I am conducting my research primarily in Java at the moment, but I will eventually translate it to Python as well, to increase portability and allow wider access for biology researchers and developers to use in the future.
-The Python code is functional but is currently spaghetti code, and will need a lot of work before being ready for widespread use.
+While I am primarily conducting my research in Java at the moment, I will eventually translate it to Python as well, to allow wider access for biology researchers and developers to use and hack in the future.
+The Python code is functional but requires more work before it can be fully released.
 Some of it is available [here](https://github.com/alexander-hamme/Tadpole-Tracker-Python).

 -----